asood-life/akios-conquest/README.md

 </div>
 <br>
 <div>
-   Once you has won all the games and proven your mettle against Galatron on each planet, you will be greeted with the following page.<br><br>
+   Once you has won all the games and proven your mettle against Galatron on each planet, you will be greeted with.<br><br>
 </div>
 <img src="./images/win-page.png">